sywong888/sywong888.github.io/index.md

 ## ***Bio***

 Hello all!
-My name is Sydney, and I am a second-year computer science major at University of California, San Diego.
+My name is Sydney, and I am a third-year computer science major at University of California, San Diego.

 I am highly interested in pursuing a career in software development.
 You can find my resume [here](https://drive.google.com/file/d/1BpnG5C7_7QAoL8954PnyX6tcK1RgSCBy/view?usp=sharing).